 Reise, S.P.; Widaman, K.; & Pugh, R.H.
 (1993).
 Confirmatory factor analysis and item response theory: Two approaches for exploring measurement invariance.
 Psychological Bulletin, 114, 552-566.

-Dr. Dearfield has 15 years of experience conducting research and evaluation to support federal, state, and non-profit organizations.
+Dr. Dearfield has more than 15 years of experience conducting research and evaluation to support federal, state, and non-profit organizations.
 He offers expertise in statistical analysis, study design, health equity, and access to early childhood education.
 His consulting experience includes serving as senior analyst for Akeso's evaluation of Facing Our Risk of Cancer Empowered's (FORCE) eXamining Relevance of Articles for You (XRAY) program, Indian Health Services' assessment of bullying in tribal schools, the National Institutes of Health Building Interdisciplinary Careers in Women's Health and Broadening Experience in Scientific Training, and evaluation of the DC Tobacco Free Families Campaign.
 He earned a Ph.D. in sociology from Howard University.

 Dearfield, C. T. (2017).
 Contextual factors that influence alcohol use behaviors.
 Journal of Child & Adolescent Substance Abuse, 26(4), 303-313.

 Dearfield, C. T., Barnum, A. J., & Pugh-Yi, R. H. (2017).
 Adapting Paulo Freire’s Pedagogy for Health Literacy Interventions.
 Humanity & Society, 41(2), 182-208.